-Influences or maybe like how would you describe your experiences maintaining your relationship with Sikhi?
+Or maybe like, how would you describe your experiences maintaining your relationship with Sikhi?

 I think it's, there's no blueprint.
-So there's a lot of, umm and it's human.
+So there's a lot of, umm- and- it's human.
 Like, I don't know.
-Like, I don't know what is right, how to do this, but I think I'm trying, you know?
-And I think that to me counts you know for something.
-I'm like okay if I'm trying to unlearn what was taught to me and reconnect, and not be so angry at the source.
-You know, of Sikhi.
+Like, I don't know what is right, how to do this- but I think I'm trying, you know?
+And I think that to me counts, you know for something.
+I'm like, okay, if I'm trying to unlearn what was taught to me and reconnect, and not be so angry at the source- you know, of Sikhi.
 Umm, so it looks different every day.
 I think it's been a while that I've been angry, but also being okay with that.
-No, I'm angry at you today.
+Like, "No, I'm angry at you today."
 And that is a valid feeling.
-Like we're told not to be that, you know, we're always supposed to be just grateful, which is yes, you should be grateful for things you have but I think I'm really starting to look at my gurus as my mom and dad to be honest.. like that's a little growing up ek oh shaabd hunda si jo [there was this one shabad that] cuz I grew up in India a lot so they used to do this in assembly where the shaabd was "tu mera pitah tu mera maata" which is like god is my father and god is my mother and at the time like it's like at the time you know, raatah la lai [habitualized the practice/committed it to memory].
-Now, it's like I truly believe I wouldn't be here if I hadn't had the support, if the gurus and my professors were not caring, there was no way, the things I've survived, the community that I was part of and how I got out of it and the knowledge and awareness and community I'm finding now in order to break the generational habit, I don't think it was possible without them, it was a blessing.
-And so that kind of like, okay, I deserve to have a relationship with them, however that looks.
+Like we're told not to be that, you know, we're always supposed to be just grateful, which is yes- you should be grateful for things you have but I think I'm really starting to look at my Gurus as my mom and dad to be honest.
+Like that's a little growing up ek oh shaabd hunda si jo [there was this one shabad that] cause I grew up in India a lot so they used to do this in assembly where the shabad was "Tu meraa pitaa tu meraa maataa" which is like "God is my father, god is my mother."
+And at the time like it's like at the time you know, ratta la lai [habitualized the practice/committed it to memory] kind of thing.
+Now, it's like I truly believe I wouldn't be here if I hadn't had the support, if the Gurus and my ancestors were not caring, there was no way, the things I've survived, the community that I was part of and how I got out of it and the knowledge and awareness and community I'm finding now in order to break the generational habits- I don't think it was possible without them and their blessings.
+And so thats kind of like, okay, I deserve to have a relationship with them, however that looks.